 - Inventory management: Sensors and advanced data analytics offer uses beyond production.
 By introducing advanced automation, monitoring and connectivity to the inventory process, you can gain greater insight into real-time maintenance data, enabling more informed and effective decision-making in ordering, supply chain management, storeroom practices and more.

 - Performance monitoring from anywhere: Remote monitoring means that operators and management need not be on the shop floor or even in the same facility with equipment.
-Instead, they can use interfaces such as smartphone apps to continuously monitor equipment performance — and receive any relevant alerts — in real time.
+Instead, they can use interfaces such as smartphone apps to continuously monitor equipment performance — and receive any relevant alerts — in real-time.

 Benefits of Making Your Shop Floor ‘Smart’

 This technology and its applications offer numerous benefits for manufacturers.
+These include:

 - A vast reduction in unplanned downtime: With more proactive maintenance, facilities can nearly eliminate unplanned downtime by responding to early alerts of impending maintenance issues at the time that is most convenient to the production schedule.
 By detecting issues early, operators and maintenance technicians can begin monitoring and troubleshooting, maintaining greater control over the production schedule than a purely reactive maintenance approach.